kcbbe/oke/docs/source/background.rst

 Background
 ==========

 The growth of which scientific papers are being published every year still keeps on growing 1–3.
-With the rise of generative artificial intelligence (genAI) in the scientific community 4–6, it is expected that the growth in publication will not decrease for the coming years – even though using genAI for writing papers is currently a taboo in the scientific community 7.
+With the rise of generative artificial intelligence (genAI) in the scientific community 4–6, it is expected that the growth in publication will not decrease for the coming years – even though using genAI for writing papers being a taboo in the scientific community 7.
 This growth makes it each year harder for an interested audience to get a grip of what the current state of knowledge is.
-Therefore our developed pipeline which can capture scientific publications based on keywords and further process full open access papers into a summary where references to sources are maintained, would be of high value.
+Therefore our developed pipeline called Open Knowledge Explorer (OKE), which can capture scientific publications based on keywords and further process full open access papers into a summary where references to sources are maintained, would be of high value.
+It can provide insight to general interested public, scholars, and law makers, by helping them to navigate the fast amount of knowledge in an intuitive way (how?).
-TODO: It can help ….
-Law makers…
+OKE expands on the knowledge map from TenWise (KMAP) which is a network database containing its own biological/chemical keywords (i.e. concept identifiers) that are all connected via scientific papers in form of PubMed identifiers (PMID) 8.
+Searching on concept identifiers in KMAP through an application programming interface (KMINE API) therefore yields PMIDs where concepts were mentioned in the abstract.

 FAQ
 ---

 **Are all academic papers processed?**
-    Unfortunately no. Only open access papers are processed that are hosted on websites that do not check for bot activity.
+    Unfortunately, no. Only open access papers are processed that are hosted on websites that do not check for bot activity.
     Though it is possible for a user to include their pdf papers of interest that they have downloaded themselves, just by placing the paper in `data/pdf_papers`.
 .. warning:: The pipeline is specialized on academic papers only.
 It cannot be guaranteed that manually added pdf documents of other media types will be processed correctly.